Danny7226/LearningSummary/README.md

 * Tomcat (servlet contain) manages java servlet lifecycles, dispatch requests into appropriate servlet.
 Servelet can generate HTML, execute logic, access DB and etc
 * Java socket fits into transport layer in OSI model (layer 4), socket is a software object representing an IP + port number
 * Port is a logical entity.
 Port, along with IP, uniquely identifies the destination (endpoint) for a data packets in network

+### Fallback vs Circuit Breaker
+* Fallback provides alternative behavior for a graceful degradation
+* Circuit breaker is a mechanism prevents resource exhaustion from repetitive calls to a failing component by introducing CLOSED, OPEN, HALF_OPEN states
+* Circuit breaker and fallback are usually used together
+* Circuit breaker can be often used in the ServiceClientConfig, concept are but not limited to timeout, retry